 The authors found that comprehensive smoke-free laws were followed rapidly by significantly lower rates of hospital admissions than before the laws went into force:

 - A 15% drop in heart attack hospitalizations;

 - A 24% drop in hospitalizations for respiratory diseases including asthma and chronic obstructive pulmonary disease.

 Laws that were more comprehensive in scope — that included restaurants and bars as well as workplaces — were followed by larger changes in risk, the authors said.
 Moreover, the decrease in hospitalizations applied similarly to women and to men, the researchers found.

 The authors noted several studies that showed an additional benefit: lower health care costs connected to smoking-related illnesses.

 “Smoke-free legislation…reduces exposure of nonsmokers to secondhand smoke and creates an environment that helps smokers cut down or quit smoking,” the authors wrote.
 “The passage of these laws reflects changes in social norms that also affect smoking behavior; the laws both formalize and accelerate this social change and the associated health benefits.”

 The research was supported by National Cancer Institute grants CA-61021 and CA-87472 and yet they still allowed it to be published in a closed journal; this is a pitiful decision.
 Read the full press release.

-Related: Medical Studies Showing Largest Benefits Often Prove to be False – Physical Activity for Adults: Inactivity Leads to 5.3 Million Early Deaths a Year – It is pitiful that an organization calling itself the “American Cancer Society” practices closed science – Healthy Diet, Healthy Living, Healthy Weight
+Related: The Difference Between Smoking & Vaporizing – Medical Studies Showing Largest Benefits Often Prove to be False – Physical Activity for Adults: Inactivity Leads to 5.3 Million Early Deaths a Year – It is pitiful that an organization calling itself the “American Cancer Society” practices closed science – Healthy Diet, Healthy Living, Healthy Weight